Cover Me in Sunshine

 "Cover Me in Sunshine" is a song by American singer and songwriter Pink and her daughter Willow Sage Hart.
 It was written by Amy Allen and Mozella with production by A Strut (Ludwig Söderberg).
 The song debuted via video-sharing social media platform TikTok on February 8, while the full version was released on February 12, 2021, as a single through RCA Records.

 The track was met with positive reviews, with critics calling it "adorable" and praising both performers' vocals.
 The accompanying music video was published alongside the single release, featuring Pink and Willow Sage on their family ranch and winery in California.
-While not charting in the US, the song achieved success overseas, topping the charts in Belgium (Wallonia), Romania and Slovakia, while reaching the top-ten in Australia, Austria, the Czech Republic, Germany, Latvia, the Netherlands, Norway, Slovenia, and Switzerland, and in the top 40 of Croatia, Hungary, Ireland, New Zealand, and Russia.
+While not charting in the US, the song achieved success overseas, topping the charts in Belgium (Wallonia), Romania and Slovakia, while reaching the top-ten in Australia, Austria, the Czech Republic, Germany, Latvia, the Netherlands, Norway, Slovenia and Switzerland, and in the top 40 of Croatia, Hungary, Ireland, New Zealand and Russia.
+It is certified Diamond in France and Platinum or higher in nine additional countries.

 Background and composition

-In 2018 Pink's daughter Willow Sage Hart (born in June 2011) released a cover of the reprise of "A Million Dreams" for The Greatest Showman: Reimagined soundtrack.
-In 2019, Pink told Entertainment Tonight that she would do a collaboration with her daughter in the future.
-In November 2019 Pink took a break from music to focus more on her family.
-In March 2020 she and her son were diagnosed with COVID-19.
+In 2018, Pink's daughter Willow Sage Hart (born on June 2, 2011) released a cover of the reprise of "A Million Dreams (Reprise)" for The Greatest Showman: Reimagined soundtrack.
+In 2019, Pink told Entertainment Tonight she would do a collaboration with her daughter in the future.
+In November 2019, Pink took a break from music to focus more on her family.
+In March 2020, she and her son were diagnosed with COVID-19.

 On February 8, 2021, Pink released an a cappella preview of the "Cover Me in Sunshine" chorus, sung by her daughter, on her TikTok account.
 Two days later, Pink revealed that the full version of the song would be released on February 12, and also released a video, which emphasized her collaboration with her daughter:

 I love singing with my daughter and my son. (...)
 But we have this song called "Cover Me in Sunshine" that we recorded at home because it made us feel happy and so we're going to put it out for no other reason than that we hope that the song makes you feel happy.
-We thought we'd put it out around Valentine's Day as a big ol' hug and a kiss from us to all ya'll.
+We thought we'd put it out around Valentine's Day as a big old hug and a kiss from us to all y'all.

 It is an upbeat and mid-tempo pop song containing positive lyrics backed up by acoustic guitars.
 Pink sings the first verse and chorus with backing vocals provided by her daughter, while Hart sings an outro on her own.
 The song is composed in the key of F major; Pink's vocals range from F3 to Bb4.